zaphosting/docs/docs/fivem-server-customisation.md

 In order to use colours in your server name, you must have a valid [Cfx.re subscription](https://portal.cfx.re/subscriptions) which includes the benefit.
 If you do but it still doesn't work, ensure that you have set a [Own License Key](fivem-licensekey.md).
 :::

-Now you can change your server's name, through one of the three methods described in the accessing configuration section.
-Here is an example of using colors and the outcome they produce:
+Now you can change the name of your server by opening the CFG Editor in txAdmin, searching for `sv_hostname` and customizing it to your needs.
+Here is an example of the use of colors and the result:
 ```
 sv_hostname "^2ZAP-Hosting ^0| ^4Official Community Server ^0- ^1Events coming ^8soon^1!"
 ```